Longsword

 Uniforms

 Military style uniforms appear to have been added in the late 19th century.
 The Victorians loved to dress up and perhaps it seemed appropriate for a sword dance that the dancers should be dressed as soldiers.
-The Handsworth team wear a copy of the uniform which the team wore in the 1900s.
-It is very smart and distinctive and certainly adds to the performance of the dance.
-The modern Flamborough team wear replicas of fisherman’s occupational clothing from the 1900s, a thick knitted jumper called a gansey, white trousers and knitted hat.
-This is very distinctive and demonstrates the fishing heritage and industry of that area.
-Like the Goathland team the Flamborough team recruit dancers from the local area, it is very important to them that the dance is kept alive locally.
-All the team costumes discussed here are distinctive, they are a very important part of team and in some cases local identity.
+The Handsworth team today wear a copy of the uniform first used by the team in the 1900s.
+The coats have bright military braid set onto a dark blue jacket, they are very smart and add to the performance of the dance.
+In contrast, the traditional Flamborough team wear replicas of fisherman’s occupational clothing from the 1900s, a thick knitted jumper called a gansey (similar to a Jersey), white trousers and knitted hat.
+This is a very distinctive costume which visually links the dance to their locality.
+Like the Goathland team the Flamborough team recruit dancers from their community and it is very important to them that the dance is kept alive locally.